altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - "tag your pics and videos": depends on usertags
    - toprow: already separated
    - FAB buttons: put listener inside widget
-- Local: add more tags when tagging so you can tag with multiple tags at the same time
+- Local: add more tags when tagging so you can tag with multiple tags at the same time [only interface remaining]
+- Replace eye with settings with modal with two options:
+   - Eye with explanation
+   - Show camera pivs only vs show all pivs
+   - Implement logic for showing camera pivs only
 - Make uploaded grid only accessible through clicking on a tag in home or the query selector.
 Liberate space on bottom navigation, put Share icon, put "coming soon!"
 - Finish annotated source code & handle >= 400 errors with snackbar.
 - Show pivs being uploaded in the queries, with a cloud icon